RobSpectre/Talks-Old/Your Execution Year/README.md

             - No matter what the methodology, they are shipping new code every two weeks
         - Distance is lethal
-            - Spectre Corollary - the number of bugs you ship is directly proportional to the distance in feet between your engineering and QA / Support organizations.
+            - Spectre's Law - the number of bugs you ship is directly proportional to the distance in feet between your engineering and QA / Support organizations.
             - Embed QA onto engineering teams
-            - Saying you don't have enough time for automated testing is saying you have enough time for making the same mistake over and over
+            - Features determine which customers you get; bugs determine which customers you keep.
+            - The shortest distance between two points is zero.
+            - Especially if you subscribe to the lean startup school, you've racked up a load of technical debt that needs to get paid down.
+            - What kills you this year is not the mistakes you make, it's the mistakes you make twice.
 - Sell at Scale
     - The part no one writes about
         - Wow - that Steve Jobs sure had a great conversion rate